nzvincent/nzvincent-github/ansible-install-kubernetes-cluster-centos7/README.md

 **Step 1: Provisioning your Virtual Machines**

-First, assuming you've already configured 4 Centos 7 VMs with minimun installation for:
+First, assuming you've already configured 5 Centos 7 VMs with minimun installation for:
 * 1 x Kubernetes master node
 * 2 x Kubernetes worker nodes
 * 1 x NFS server node
+* 1 x other services ( docker private registry )

 Your physical / virtual machines can be Vmware, KVM or Virtualbox. this project is tested on KVM.